robo-code/robocode/tools/Jacobe/ReadMe.txt

+Just run ant script in this directory, or folow this:

 Code beatifier described by Fnl:

 I use Jacobe, which is quite good for Java, and follows the right Java code